 Terms of Sale

 Prices are shown in US Dollars.
-The price does not include postage, insurance , custom duty, VAT, or any
+The price does not include postage, insurance , customs duty, VAT, or

 Ordering: Details that will allow you to contact us can be found here:- contact us